UTK7994/learning-notes/books/designing-data-intensive-applications.md

 - Compaction process can sometimes interfere with the performance of ongoing reads and writes.
 B-trees can be more predictable.
 The bigger the database, the the more disk bandwidth is required for compaction.
 Compaction cannot keep up with the rate of incoming writes, if not configured properly you can run out of disk space.
 - On B-trees, each key exists in exactly one place in the index.
 This offers strong transactional semantics.
 Transaction isolation is implemented using locks on ranges of keys, and in a B-tree index, those locks can be directly attached to the tree.

-#### Other indexing structures

-We've only discussed key-value indexes, which are like _primary key_ index.
-There are also _secondary indexes_.

-A secondary index can be easily constructed from a key-value index.
-The main difference is that in a secondary index, the indexed values are not necessarily unique.
-There are two ways of doing this: making each value in the index a list of matching row identifiers or by making a each entry unique by appending a row identifier to it.

 #### Full-text search and fuzzy indexes